kayburns/tom-qa-dataset/README.md

 Add: Size of the training, test, and validation datasets.

-The format of the data is inspired by the <a href=https://research.fb.com/downloads/babi/> bAbi </a> tasks.

-Add: what is the supporting sentence
-In our dataset, it is assumed that the supporting sentence is unused, so a 1 is added at the end of each question.
+The format of the data is similar to the <a href=https://research.fb.com/downloads/babi/> bAbi </a> tasks.
+The bAbi dataset encodes what sentences in a story are relevant to the given question.
+We do not use these supporting setences, so a 1 is added at the end of each question.

-Add: why this supervision is useful
-We do allow models access to information about who has observed what actions: each sentence is followed by a series of ids, indicating which agents in the story were present for that action.
+The participants in our stories can have different views of the world states.
+We allow models access to information about who has observed what actions: each sentence is followed by a series of ids, indicating which agents in the story were present for that action.
 Ids are constant within stories but not across stories.

 ## Getting Started